It’s the email no letting agent wants to open.

 Seven touchpoints sounds manageable – because it is.
 The key is building it into your process rather than treating each one as a separate task to remember.

 Most of these moments are entirely predictable.
-You know when your tenants move in.
-You know when their leases are due for renewal.
-You know when Mental Health Awareness Week and Christmas are coming.
+You know when your tenants move in, when their leases are due for renewal, when Mental Health Awareness Week and Christmas are coming.
 With a gifting platform that lets you schedule sends in advance and manage your full tenant list in one place, the actual admin involved is minimal.

 What you’re building, over the course of a year, is something genuinely hard to replicate: a reputation for being an agency that shows up.
 The one tenants stay with because switching feels like losing something, not just changing a service provider.
 The one they recommend to a friend because they have a story to tell – not just a service to report.

 Seven gifts across a twelve-month tenancy.
-At an average of £25 each, that’s around £175 per tenant per year.
-Compare that to the cost of a single void period — which research puts at over £1,000 in lost rental income alone — and the maths of tenant retention gifting become very straightforward very quickly.
+At an average mix of Dwell, Housewarm, and Abode, you’re looking at roughly £150–£200 per tenant per year.
+Compare that to the cost of a single void period – which research puts at over £1,000 in lost rental income alone – and the maths of tenant retention gifting become very straightforward very quickly.

 How WellBox can help